-DACH Nora Preisker nora.preisker@capgemini.com SWEDEN AND FINLAND Ulf Larson ulf.larson@capgemini.com
+DACH Nora Preisker nora.preisker@capgemini.com SWEDEN AND FINLAND Ulf Larson ulf.larson@capgemini.com ASIA PACIFIC

-ASIA PACIFIC

-INDIA

-Nidhi Grover
+INDIA Nidhi Grover nidhi.grover@capgemini.com

-nidhi.grover@capgemini.com

-SPAIN

-NORWAY Marius Furulund marius.furulund@capgemini.com sandeep.j.kumar@capgemini.com Sandeep Kumar SOUTH EAST ASIA Kaustav Roy kaustav.x.roy@capgemini.com
+SOUTHEAST ASIA Kaustav Roy kaustav.x.roy@capgemini.com

-AUSTRALIA Stephan Taitz stephan.taitz@capgemini.com We would like to thank the following subject matter experts for their contribution to this report: Charli Douglas, Dan Harrison, Holger Kuprian, Dion Alexopoulos, Kay Ng APPENDIX Research methodology and survey respondents This report is based on the information collected from 96 respondents to the DevSecOps Security Assessment between 2018 and 2019.
+AUSTRALIA Stephan Taitz stephan.taitz@capgemini.com We would like to thank the following subject matter experts for their contribution to this report: Charli Douglas, Dan Harrison, Holger Kuprian, Dion Alexopoulos , Kay Ng APPENDIX Research methodology and survey respondents This report is based on the information collected from 96 respondents to the DevSecOps Security Assessment between 2018 and 2019.
 The participants cover a wide range of industries, geographies and roles that have helped gather a representative sample to provide meaningful and accurate insights.
-Participant's industry: The insights in this report were generated from organisations across six primary industries.
+Participant's industry: The insights in this report were generated from organizations across six primary industries.
 The industries of a subset of respondents were considered too niche to be included in the summary and are therefore assigned to the 'Other' category.
 The majority of responses come from the Financial Services (26%), Public Sector (11%) and Technology (20%) industries.
 Industry breakdown of survey respondents (%)